How to Plan a Road Trip – The Definitive Guide 2023

 Plan for what may happen.

-I am a firm believer in thorough road trip planning and looking at what could go wrong.
-I’m not negative in any way but I prefer to plan for the worst and hope for the best.
+I believe in thorough road trip planning and looking at what could go wrong.
+I’m not negative in any way, but I prefer to plan for the worst and hope for the best.

 car bogged in black sand with guy on phone

-A show stopper – took this photo in Iceland (look at the warning sign)
+A show stopper – I took this photo in Iceland (look at the warning sign)

 7. How to Plan Your Road Trip Route

-Depending on what you are comfortable using, you can either opt to use digital apps or paper maps to plan your road trip route.
+Depending on what you are comfortable using, you can plan your road trip route using digital apps or paper maps.
 I use both in tandem.

 How to Plan a Road Trip with Google Maps

-Google Maps is popular and makes it easy planning of a road trip when not going off-road.
+Google Maps is popular and makes it easy to plan a road trip when not going off-road.

 The benefit of Google Maps for road trip planning: